r-ward/Global_Analysis_ForestRA/README.md

   - this script calls source scripts from the /Functions folder to generate all tables and figures in the SI

 /Data
- - the file 'GlobalForestRA_data.csv' contains all data needed to run the analysis and SI scripts
+ - the file 'GlobalForestRA_data.csv' contains all litterfall data needed to run the analysis and SI scripts.
+ - the file 'GlobalForestRA_metadata.pdf' contains descriptions of all variables in 'GlobalForestRA_data.csv'.
+ - the file 'nph18131-sup-0003-tables2_TableS2_RAFluxdata.csv' contains data from Table S2 of the Supporting Information for Hanbury-Brown et al. (2022) needed to create Figure 1a (the original .xlsx file can be downloaded from https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.18131).
+ - the file 'land_cover_classification_5000.tif' contains the MODIS land cover classification raster (Friedl & Sulla-Menashe 2019) needed to create Figure 1c.
+See 'Functions/create_forest_extent_map.r' for additional detail.

 /Functions
   - functions are called in the main analysis and SI scripts to format data, fit models, and create plots and tables

 /Output
   - tables and figures generated in the above scripts are saved here

-Ward et al., (2025), Forest age rivals climate to explain reproductive allocation patterns in forest ecosystems globally, in prep.
+Ward, R.E., Zhang-Zheng, H. Aernethy, K., Adu-Bredu, S., Arroyo, L., Bailey, A. et al. (in press).
+Forest age rivals climate to explain reproductive allocation patterns in forest ecosystems globally.
+Ecology Letters.

+Hanbury-Brown, A.R., Ward, R.E. & Kueppers, L.M.
+(2022).
+Forest regeneration within Earth system models: current process representations and ways forward.
+New Phytol., 235, 20–40.

+Friedl, M., & Sulla-Menashe, D. (2019).
+MCD12Q1 MODIS/Terra+Aqua Land Cover Type Yearly L3 Global 500m SIN Grid V051 [Data set].
+NASA EOSDIS Land Processes DAAC.
+2019.
+Accessed January 21, 2024.